 Substitute Payments in Lieu of Dividends or Interest

-If you have a margin account with your stock broker, you may get a 1099 that reports any monies you receive as substitute payments in lieu of dividends or interest.
-This situation arises when the brokerage firm has loaned out your stock to a short-seller and a dividend has been paid before the short-seller closes the position.
+You may get a 1099 that reports any monies you receive as substitute payments in lieu of dividends or interest if you have a margin account with your stock broker.
+This situation arises when the brokerage firm has loaned your stock to a short-seller and a dividend has been paid before the short-seller closes the position.
 This could create an unfavorable tax situation.

 Crop Insurance Proceeds

-Farmers occasionally receive payments from insurance companies and federal disaster programs for destruction or damage to crops as a result of natural disasters, such as droughts or floods.
-Normally, for cash basis farmers, this income would be reported on the 1099-MISC in the tax year when the payments are received.
-However, IRC 451(f) allows farmers to defer reporting this income until the following tax year under certain conditions.
+Farmers occasionally receive payments from insurance companies and federal disaster programs for destruction or damage to crops as a result of natural disasters.
+This income would normally be reported on the 1099-MISC for cash basis farmers in the tax year when the payments are received.
+However, Internal Revenue Code 451(f) allows farmers to defer reporting this income until the following tax year under certain conditions.

 Gross Proceeds Paid to Attorneys

-Suppose you win a lawsuit initiated in the course of your business, and the defendant’s insurance company pays the claim to your attorney.
-The insurance company would report the amount of this claim in Box 10 of Form 1099-MISC and send a copy to your attorney.
+Suppose you win a lawsuit that was initiated in the course of your business, and the defendant’s insurance company pays the claim to your attorney.
+The insurance company would report the amount of this claim in box 10 of Form 1099-MISC and send a copy to your attorney.

-A slight variation of this same process occurs when a person pays, in connection with their business, an amount in excess of $600 to a claimant’s attorney.
-The payee would be required to send the claimant a Form 1099-MISC with the payment reported in Box 3.
-In addition, the payee would also send a Form 1099-MISC to the claimant’s attorney and report the amount paid as gross proceeds in Box 10.
+A slight variation of this same process occurs when a person pays an amount in excess of $600 to a claimant’s attorney in connection with their business.
+The payee would be required to send the claimant a Form 1099-MISC with the payment reported in box 3.
+The payee would additionally send a Form 1099-MISC to the claimant’s attorney and report the amount paid as gross proceeds in box 10.